Non-Reductive Physicalism, A Brief Introduction

 So, then, what is the Mind?

 In short, the Mind arises from the complex biological and physical properties that we are made of.
 But we need to be careful with what we label the Mind from this perspective.
 Non-reductive physicalists avoid using the term emergent because it might be confused with the way Emergentists claim the mind is emergent.

 Emergentists claim that the immaterial aspect of us — i.e., our mind does not need to be explained by the laws of physics.
 Instead, anything mind-related (immaterial or emergent-related) that’s unexplainable is assumed to be a fact(s) or law(s) within physics itself.
 Non-reductive physicalists claim that whatever the mind is, it is or will be ultimately explained by physics eventually.8

 Despite what non-reductive physicalists claim, the Mind seems to be emergent, whether they like the term or not.
 The difference to me seems that some Emergentists might be happy at ending the conversation with the statement that “whatever the mind is, physical or non-physical, it is emergent, and that’s that.”
 The non-reductive physicalist adhering to strict materialism will most likely accept that there are many currently unexplained aspects within the mind-body topic, but that one day all the currently unexplained mind-body relationships will be explained through material physical laws and facts.

 Crane, Tim (2001).
 The significance of emergence.
 In Carl Gillett & Barry M. Loewer (eds.), Physicalism and its Discontents.
 Cambridge University Press.

-Side-note: If I’ve misrepresented this position, please send me an email and I’ll be happy to edit.
+Side-note: If I’ve misrepresented this position, please send an email and I’ll be happy to edit it.